What Does a Public Relations Specialist Do?

 Public relations specialists and publicists share many of the same responsibilities.
 In fact, some people and organizations use the terms interchangeably.
 From strategizing messaging to writing external communications, both careers focus on getting their clients in the media.

-However, while many of the day-to-day skills and duties are the same, there are some key differences between public relations and publicity, according to Indeed.
-Public relations focuses on creating a positive public opinion of a client and building relationships with stakeholders and media representatives.
+While many of the day-to-day skills and duties are the same, there are some key differences between public relations and publicity, according to Indeed.

 With AI and continuously evolving technology, PR professionals will need to be flexible and adapt, Moore said.
 The channels used to communicate with the public will continue to grow and change, so PR professionals will need to find new ways to research public opinion, strategize plans and communicate messaging.
-Understanding search engine optimization (SEO) will be helpful in building messaging that reaches a wider audience.
+Understanding search engine optimization (SEO) may be helpful in building messaging that reaches a wider audience.

 Discover more about SNHU's public relations degree: Find out what courses you'll take, skills you'll learn and how to request information about the program.